 11.1 There will be 3 different RTYC Club Finish lines available for 2021.
 The line to be used will be broadcast on VHF Channel 77 with course as designated in SI 7.1 at least 10 minutes before the warning signal is displayed.

 FINISH LINE A is an extension to seaward of the forward mast of the RTYC Squarehead, marked by an orange triangle, and the red port entry mark at the end of the southern breakwater, bounded by the ODM or in the event of the ODM missing a transit between the North Quern and the West Quern buoy.
-The IDM will the red port entry mark at the end of the southern breakwater.
+The IDM will be the red port entry mark at the end of the southern breakwater.

-FINISH LINE B is an extension to seaward of the forward mast of the RTYC Squarehead, marked by an orange triangle, and the West Quern Buoy bounded the Race Mark number 48, RTYC Navigation Buoy as ODM which is approx. 100 metre South of the West Quern Buoy.
+FINISH LINE B is an extension to seaward of the forward mast of the RTYC Squarehead, marked by an orange triangle, and the West Quern Buoy bounded by the Race Mark number 48, RTYC Navigation Buoy as ODM which is approx. 100 metre South of the West Quern Buoy.
 The West Quern Buoy acts as the IDM.

 FINISH LINE C is an extension to seaward of the forward mast of the RTYC Squarehead, marked by an orange triangle, and the North Quern Buoy with the Number 6 Channel Marker acting as the IDM.